MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 I personally refer to a **unit tests** for ARM templates as asserted **static code analysis**.
 By using assertion the test should parse, validate and check for [best practices](https://docs.microsoft.com/en-us/azure/azure-resource-manager/template-best-practices) within the given configuration file (ARM template).
-(There are open source projects working on creating an AST from an ARM template, this could be a huge game changer [Twitter: Chris Gardner](https://twitter.com/HalbaradKenafin/status/1158411375481434113?s=20)).

 As we are not compiling or building a software product we can not rely on any compilers to throw errors on syntactical issues.
 See VDC codeblocks [module.tests.ps1](https://github.com/Azure/vdc/blob/vnext/Modules/SQLDatabase/2.0/Tests/module.tests.ps1) tests and Az.Test [azuredeploy.Tests.ps1](https://github.com/MarkWarneke/Az.New/blob/master/xAz.New/static/src/test/azuredeploytests.ps1) for different implementations of unit tests for ARM templates.

 ### Integration Tests

-We found in our project that you can only safely say an ARM template is valid and deployable if you actually deployed it once.
+We found in our project that you can only safely say _an ARM template is valid and deployable if you deployed it once_.

-As **Test-AzResourceManagerDeployment** is not invoking the Azure Resource Manager Engine, complex templates are not validated.
+As `Test-AzResourceManagerDeployment` is not invoking the Azure Resource Manager Engine, complex templates are not validated.
 The general guidance therefore is: Let the Azure Resource Manager Engine expand, validate and _execute_ the template with all its necessary dependencies and parameters.
 That means, use the ARM template for a deploy at least once.
 This might be refereed to a System or **Integration Test**.